jay-johnson/restapi/README.md

-# Rust Rest API Stack with User Management
+# Rust Rest API Stack with User Management and Prometheus for Monitoring

-A secure-by-default rest api stack implemented with hyper, tokio, bb8 and postgres.
+A secure-by-default rest api stack implemented with hyper, tokio, bb8 and postgres with optional prometheus monitoring.
 This project is focused on providing end-to-end encryption by default for 12-factor applications looking to customize functionality using environment variables as needed.
 Includes a working user management and authentication backend written in postgresql with async S3 uploading for POST-ed data files.

 ## Overview